orstavik/doubledots/doc/12_The dash-rules.md

 # The `-dash` rule

+> TODO!! make the `t` able to get all the directions as the event listener root.
+> TODO!! we should probably also have the `rt` as the `relatedTarget` and maybe even `all`
+> TODO!! so there is an origin.
+And that might be the root of the listener (normal).
+But we should also be able to set the root as the target and the relatedTarget.
+> TODO!! there is also the possibility of having a set of roots (all targets.).
+This is jQuery like.
+But i think that this is more complex than we want.
+I think in the mind of the programmer there is only a pinpoint `:root`..
+But if we have a radio-button, then the `:root` could be *all* the `button`s or something.
+Or *all* the `input`s of a `<form>`.
+Or *all* `<span>`s with a specific .class inside a `<div>`.
+Jquery here we come.

 > Hey jQuery!
 Long time no hear:) Me?
 I'm doing good, thanks for asking :) But sorry for coming at you out the blue like this.
 I know it was a long time ago.
 And we didn't really have a clean break.
 I just started looking at some other frameworks, and then one thing led to another.. it just happened..
 But I wanted to tell you that..
 I see now that I was wrong.
 That you were right.
 And that we were good together, just like you said.
 I wish I hadn't left you the way I did.
 I see that now.
 I am truly sorry about that.
 But.
 What I waaant to say is..
 I just really wanted to thank you for a really good time back then.
 I really enjoyed myself when I was with you.
 It was real.
 I meant all the things I wrote.
 I just wanted you to know that..
 Anyways, I just want to say thank you, jQuery.
 For everything.

 The purpose of the dash reaction is to move the origin of the reaction chain to a new HTML node (elements or attributes).
 The dash rule is like a special DoubleDots query selector, that sets the `this` to a new origin.